DeFlanko/HA-CM1200/README.md

 ## Features

-- Scrapes all channel stats, SNR, power levels, and system uptime from your modem.
+- Scrapes all channel stats, SNR, power levels, frequencies, OFDM, OFDMA, and system uptime from your modem.
 - Publishes each channel/value as a separate MQTT topic.
 - Simple Python script—runs externally (PC, Raspberry Pi, server, etc).
 - Hassle-free Home Assistant OS/Container compatibility.
+- Provides a ready-to-use `configuration.yaml` for all channels and status fields.

 ---